 Hydromorphone is one of the most potent drugs, up to 8 times more potent than morphine.
-It is addictive through continuous use over a longer period, leading to hydromorphone abuse.
-Prolonged use of the drug leads to the development of tolerance in the user and he or she will need higher doses to achieve the same results as before.
-Therefore, hydromorphone is a prescription synthetic opiate drug which is oftentimes abused.
+Prolonged use of the drug leads to the development of a tolerance, requiring the user to take higher doses in order to achieve the same results as before.
 Moreover, it can be easily diluted in lesser amounts of water than other drugs, and due to its high potency, small doses are needed to take effect on the user.
 When hydromorphone first appeared on the streets it was often mistaken for heroin, resulting in many cases of abuse and overdose.

-In comparison to other drugs, though, it has stronger effects on medulla, the area of the brain responsible for cough suppression.
+Hydromorphone interacts with opioid receptors in the brain.
+While the level of euphoria the users feel is stronger when compared to other drugs, its effect does not last as long as those of other drugs.
+In comparison to other opioids, it has stronger effects on medulla, the area of the brain responsible for cough suppression.
 Therefore, this opioid has stronger respiratory depressing effects and can cause dangerously slow breathing rate.
 This is why hydromorphone abuse can easily cause an overdose, especially when injected.

 A person can abuse on Hydromorphone even when he or she uses the drug with a doctor’s prescription.
 Increasing the dose of the drug or the frequency of its administration to achieve the same effects as before is also considered abuse.
 Development of the hydromorphone dependence is gradual and typically occurs when the user is not able to do anything or cannot feel normal without taking the medication.